Umuzi-org/tech-department/content/projects/kotlin/project-9/material-designs-dimensions-and-colours/_index.md

 #### Step 1: Add a FAB to the home fragment layout

-- Download and run the GDGFinderStyles app, which is the starter app for this codelab.
-If you did the preceding codelab, you can continue from the final code of that codelab.
+- Download and run the GDGFinderStyles app, which is the starter app for this project.
+If you did the preceding project, you can continue from the final code of that project.

 - In build.gradle(Module: app), verify that the material library is included.
 To use Material Design components, you need to include this library.